-Teachers, remember: most parents want to know their child is happy, safe and enjoying their education.
+Teachers, remember: most parents want to know their child is happy, safe, and enjoying their education.
 They will be very happy to see their child’s progress and be excited to get to know you better.

 Eighty percent of your conferences will be very pleasant and collegial.
-It’ll be a moment to check-in with each other and get to know each other better.
+It’ll be a moment to check in with each other and get to know each other better.

 So, get prepared, have a lot of samples of work … then relax!
 It will be okay.

-Here’s a few tips for how to survive your first parent-teacher conference.
+Here are a few tips for how to survive your first parent-teacher conference.

 Parents commonly complain that teachers don’t genuinely listen to their concerns.
 It is easy to come across as condescending as a teacher.
 We often think we know best – after all, we’re professionals.

 But we can’t have that mentality.
 Even if we disagree with parents, we need to respect their perspectives and their wishes.
-They are the student’s carers and have their own culture, values and beliefs that must be respected.
+They are the student’s carers and have their own culture, values, and beliefs that must be respected.

 Plus, remember: parents are experts on their own children.